projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

    other User VM.

-Keeping the Service VM system as secure as possible is a very important goal in the system security design, please follow the recommendations in :ref:`sos_hardening`.
+Keeping the Service VM system as secure as possible is a very important goal in the system security design.
+Follow the recommendations in :ref:`sos_hardening`.

 SEED Derivation